bigmistqke/solid-drei/README.md

 Two example gizmos are included: GizmoViewport and GizmoViewcube, and `useGizmoContext` makes it easy to create your own.

-Make sure to set the `makeDefault` prop on your controls, in that case you do not have to define the onTarget and onUpdate props.
+Make sure to set the `makeCurrent` prop on your controls, in that case you do not have to define the onTarget and onUpdate props.

 ```jsx
 <GizmoHelper